jericayuan/direct-messaging/README.txt

     - python server.py
  2. Start chat application
     - python a4.py
- 3. Open 'Settings' dropdown, and configure the server to create a profile or sign interact
+ 3. Open 'Settings' dropdown, and configure the server to create a profile or sign in to interact
  4. Enter all required fields of configure server.
  5. Add contacts to start chatting.